Azure/Industrial-IoT/docs/modules/module.md

 ## OPC UA Client Services

 Another service provided by the Module is the Azure IoT Hub device method OPC UA client API.
-The API allows the OPC Twin service to invoke OPC UA server functionality on an activated endpoint.
+The API allows the OPC Twin Microservice to invoke OPC UA server functionality on an activated endpoint.
 The Payload is transcoded from JSON to OPC UA binary and passed on through the OPC UA stack to the OPC UA server.
-The response is reencoded to JSON and passed back to the cloud micro service.
+The response is reencoded to JSON and passed back to the cloud service.
 This includes [Variant](twin.md) encoding and decoding in a consistent JSON format.

 Payloads that are larger than the Azure IoT Hub supported Device Method payload size are chunked, compressed, sent, then decompressed and reassembled for both request and response.
 This allows fast and large value writes and reads, as well as returning large browse results.